cooparo/dotfiles/README.md

 ```
 ### home-manager

-To rebuild home-manager with new edits (enter in the dotfiles dir)
+To rebuild home-manager with new edits
 ```
 home-manager switch --flake .
 ```